Smorano1224/google-homepage/README.md

 Finished project.
 Have one issue with the text color on the sign in button.

-10/8/2014
+10/12/2014

-Fixed the CSS to make the color of the sign in button correct.
+Fixed text color of button.
+COMPLETE